michaelbrownjr/thinkingkuumba/content/posts/my-view-on-ai-changed.md

 ### Social Media and AI Art – A Love-Hate Relationship

-Let's chat about social media.
-It's a tough crowd, right?
+They also spent some time chatting about social media and AI art.
 People often rush to dismiss AI art as 'not real art.'
 But Bovell challenges this view.
-She's advocating for AI art's place in the artistic pantheon, arguing that it's just as valid and meaningful as any human-made piece.In the same thought, the prospect of AI chatbots managing social media for individuals presents a future where technology significantly eases the burden of digital social interactions.
+She's advocating for AI art's place in the artistic pantheon, arguing that it's just as valid and meaningful as any human-made piece.
+In the same thought, the prospect of AI chatbots managing social media for individuals presents a future where technology significantly eases the burden of digital social interactions.

 In this scenario, AI, with its ability to curate and create personalized content, respond to messages, and engage with audiences, could offer numerous benefits such as the following: